Skip to content

 Grupo Petersen is a multidisciplinary financial and industrial group from Argentina, operating in...

-On May 21, 2026, the ransomware group apt73 added grupopetersen.com.ar to its public leak site, confirming that it had exfiltrated internal files from the Argentine financial and industrial conglomerate Grupo Petersen during a ransomware attack.
+On May 21, 2026, the ransomware group apt73 added grupopetersen.com.ar to its public leak site, claiming that it had exfiltrated internal files from the Argentine financial and industrial conglomerate Grupo Petersen during a ransomware attack.

 Public reporting indicates that the incident involves a classic ransomware pattern: initial access, data exfiltration, encryption of systems, and subsequent extortion.
 The apt73 leak page lists Grupo Petersen, a multidisciplinary group operating in banking, energy, and industrial sectors in Argentina.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of data types remain unconfirmed in open sources.
 No specific victim count for individuals has been published, yet any personal or employee information contained in those internal files is now at risk of public release if ransom demands are not met.